Romaric250/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

-solutions for webstack debugging 2
+solutions for the  webstack debugging 2 project